-Visiting the underground cities of Derinkuyu and Kaymakli (10-min away from each other) is one of the best things to do in Cappadocia.
+Visiting the underground city of Derinkuyu or Kaymakli underground city (10 minutes away from each other) is one of the best things to do in Cappadocia.
 The hundreds of subterranean settlements containing multi-tiered cities will blow your mind.

 The underground cities have proper sections for cellars, dining halls, churches, and stump shops.
 These 150-200 underground settlements of various sizes are one of the most interesting cultural assets of the Cappadocia region.

 The cities are approximately 60 meters deep.
 You will travel down into each city, level by level, which is wonderful for those who may be claustrophobic, as you can gauge how you feel at each level and exit if needed.
 For some tunnels, you will need to crouch to get through, but never for long periods of time.

 The Ihlara Valley’s stunning landscape in central Anatolia is a sight for sore eyes.
 With the Melendez River flowing through the valley and trees lined up on both sides, the views are to die for.

 A hike of 4 km from one end to the other with visually pleasing sights, a serene atmosphere, and cool air will have a soothing effect on you.
 The hike is quite flat after the initial descent down a fair number of stairs.
 As you travel the valley, you will see cutouts in the rocks where early Christians established homes and churches while hiding from the Romans.

 Halfway through the hike, you will pass an outdoor vending area with fresh juices and fruits to replenish your energy, and the hike usually ends with an over-the-river dining experience at lunchtime.

 Pigeon Valley is best discovered on foot.
 The 4 km route is one of the best Cappadocia hikes you will experience.